In Canada, prostitution has never been a crime. However, various activities surrounding the exchange are proscribed, including :

 Sex workers at risk

-So the sex workers decided to take their fate into their own hands.
+The sex workers decided to take their fate into their own hands.
 They have formed a "cooperative" to demand the opening of a brothel before Vancouver hosts the 2010 Winter Olympics.
 Susan Davies, one of the organizers of this campaign, tells us about her struggle.

-"Girls don't go dancing in shop windows"
+"Girls don't go dancing in windows"

-"We're not waiting for a green light to open brothels all over the city; we're just asking for an opportunity to demonstrate the impact that creating closed prostitution venues would have, in terms of safety and public health.
-Girls don't go dancing in shop windows.
+"We are not waiting for a green light to open brothels all over the city; we are just asking for an opportunity to demonstrate the impact that the creation of closed prostitution venues would have in terms of safety and public health.
+Girls don't go dancing in storefronts.
 The idea is to create a safe environment for all prostitutes, even those most accustomed to the street.
 Our cooperative is very diverse.
 We have women, men, transsexuals, people of different skills and social classes.
 Because the sex industry itself is very diverse.
-We have Asian, Caucasian, black, mixed-race and Inuit prostitutes.
+We have Asian, Caucasian, Black, Métis and Inuit prostitutes.

 Arrangements are being made...

 The case was subsequently appealed to the Supreme Court.
-In its December 2013 ruling, the Supreme Court struck down the three Criminal Code provisions at issue in the case.
-In a unanimous decision written by the Chief JusticeBeverley McLachlinthe Court affirmed that it is not illegal to exchange sex for money in Canada.
-Furthermore, the decision states that the provisions present risks to "the health, safety and lives of prostitutes".
+In its December 2013 ruling, the Supreme Court struck down all three Criminal Code provisions at issue in the case.
+In a unanimous decision written by the Chief Justice Beverley McLachlinThe Court stated that it is not illegal to exchange sex for money in Canada.
+Further, the decision states that the provisions present risks to "the health, safety and lives of prostitutes.

 Video on the dangers of these laws in Canada: https://information.tv5monde.com/terriennes/decriminaliser-la-prostitution-au-tour-du-canada-d-en-debattre-2968